 The gables covering each of the show’s drawings are meant to resemble the roofs of rowhouses.
 Jabari is deliberately recalling Project Row Houses in Houston’s Third Ward, but also rowhouses in general: the tiny, shotgun structures that housed African Americans all across the South.
 While row house structures were initially populated by sharecroppers in farming areas, they were also (and still are) used as urban housing.

-In the small side-gallery of the Galveston Artists Residency, Jabari has constructed a miniature rowhouse, lit spookily from within.
+In the small side-gallery of the Galveston Artist Residency, Jabari has constructed a miniature rowhouse, lit spookily from within.
 Viewers can’t enter this gallery — tall, rough-hewn fencing blocks the space’s entrances, and viewers can only observe the installation through knotholes in the slats.

 This piece is called Shotgun House Observatory.
 Perhaps we’re meant to use it to observe the constellations named after the new mythical heroes with whom Jabari has populated the dome of the sky.